terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

 const csv = require("fast-csv");
 ```

-Also we need to import `WOQLClient` which is the client that communitcate with the TerminusDB/ TerminusCMS:
+It will also import `WOQLClient` which is the client that communitcates with the TerminusDB/TerminusCMS:

 ```javascript
 const TerminusClient = require("@terminusdb/terminusdb-client");
 ```

-At the top of the script, we prepare a few empty objects and list to hold the data, we use objects cause the keys can be the `Employees id` for easy mapping:
+At the top of the script, we prepare a few empty objects and list to hold the data, we use objects as the keys can be the `Employees id` for easy mapping:

 ```javascript
 const contact_numbers = {};